Terms and Conditions of Sale:

 Engineer your own hoop glider!
 See if you can create a simple glider that will fly when you throw it.
 Learn about the physical forces involved in making your glider fly.

-Added On: 03/29/2020 Age Ranges: Family, Elementary Subjects: Behind the Gadgets Stage, Engineering, Physics
+Added On: 03/29/2020 Age Ranges: High School, Family, Elementary, Middle Subjects: Behind the Gadgets Stage, Engineering, Physics

 Use tonic water, which contains the fluorescent substance quinine, to make Jello that glows under a fluorescent blacklight!

 Added On: 03/28/2020 Age Ranges: All Subjects: Science Now, Chemistry, Cooking